FIWARE-Ops/marinera/documentation/SECRETS.md

 helm install secrets .
 ```

-## 5. Continue with the Fiware Platform deployment
+## 5. Continue with the FIWARE Platform deployment

 Now go back to the [Getting Started](./GETTING_STARTED.md#3-set-the-repo-url-in-the-valuesyaml) and continue from where you left.